HantigoZore/GESTICULINK/README.en.md

 ## 🚀 Features

 - Integration of hardware (microcontroller) with facial recognition software.
+- Voice recognition system with integrated AI (Gemini 2.5 Flash) for natural conversation.
 - Real-time communication between modules.
-- Web interface for monitoring and control.
-- Initial version with integration of the web interface and facial recognition system.
+- Enhanced web interface for monitoring, control, and voice interaction.
+- Improvements in emotion and facial gesture detection.
+- System that enables both automatic control (by gestures) and conversational interaction.

 ---